colinhacks/zod/CONTRIBUTING.md

 ### Tests

-Zod uses Jest for testing.
+Zod uses Vitest for testing.
 After implementing your contribution, write tests for it.
-Just create a new file under `src/__tests__` or add additional tests to the appropriate existing file.
+Just create a new file in the `tests` directory of any workspace, or add additional tests to an existing file if appropriate.

+> Zod uses git hooks to execute tests before `git push`.
 Before submitting your PR, run `pnpm test` to make sure there are no (unintended) breaking changes.

 ### Documentation